Amba (condiment): In literature

 In his memoir Baghdad Yesterday Sasson Somekh dedicates an entire chapter to amba and the impression it left on him as a youth.
 He uses amba to tell the story of the Iraqi Jewish community that had satellite communities in India and Southeast Asia.
 In the same chapter, Somekh references another Iraqi, who wrote a short story about amba (Abd al-Malik Noori, "It happened on a Friday").
+In her memoir Chopping Onions on my Heart or Always Carry Salt Samantha Ellis devotes a whole chapter to amba.